angularityio/playground/apps/example-001-httpclient-testing/HTTP_TESTING_CONTROLLER.md

 # Angular's HttpClient Testing in depth

-v0.11

 The new `HttpTestingController` that comes with the `@angular/common/http/testing` package is small and mighty, simple and powerful.
-It provides only the following 4 methods but they can used to test a large variety of scenarios.
+It provides only the following four methods that can be used to test a large variety of scenarios.

 * expectOne
 * expectNone
 * match
 * verify

-I this article we will explore the usage of these methods in depth showing you how you can easily test your services and components with great flexibility.
+I this article we will explore the usage of these methods in depth showing you how you can test your services and components with great flexibility.

 You can find all the examples on [Github](https://github.com/angularityio/playground/blob/master/apps/example-001-httpclient-testing/src/app/posts-service.service.spec.ts#L32).

 ## What are we testing?

-Wether you use a service from a component or you are building out your remote service layer you basically want to make sure of two things.
-First that the right requests are issues, secondly that you service or component behaves correctly based on a variety of responses.
-With the `HttpTestingController` is quite easy...let's check it out.
+Whether you use a service from a component or you are building out your remote service layer you want to make sure of two things.
+First that the correct requests are issues, secondly that you service or component behaves correctly based on a variety of responses.
+With the `HttpTestingController` it is quite easy... let's check it out.

-So in this example we are testing the `PostsServiceService` class which is a simple RESTful client allowing to list, create, update and delete blog posts.
+So in this example, we are testing the `PostsServiceService` class which is a simple RESTful client allowing to list, create, update and delete blog posts.
 So basically issuing the following requests:

 ```
   Prefix Verb   URI Pattern              Controller#Action